stx-advox/land/_posts/2022-10-13-channel-name-change.md

 # Quick Clan Design FAQ

-- Autonomy of female voices, voices of ecosystems and all generators of value is structurally accounted for via the Clan Design Below.
+- Autonomy of **female voices, voices of ecosystems and all generators of value is structurally accounted for via the Clan Design below.**

 - We use governance tools from Harvard/Oxford born Metagov research group.